-Recycling is the process of converting waste materials into new materials and objects.
-You can recycle things like plastic bottles, glass jars, aluminum cans, paper, and cardboard.
-Recycling helps conserve resources and divert waste from landfills.
+Recycling is the process of converting waste materials into new ones.
+Materials commonly recycled include plastic bottles, glass jars, aluminum cans, paper, and cardboard.
+Recycling can help preserve resources and prevent waste from reaching landfills.

-Finally, composting is a microbial process that converts organic materials into a nutrient-rich, soil-like substance.
-This process allows organic matter to return to the earth, rather than ending up in a landfill where it improperly decomposes and creates methane gas.
-All compostable items are biodegradable, but not all biodegradable items are compostable.
+Composting is a microbial process that converts organic materials into a nutrient-rich, soil-like substance, allowing organic matter to return to the earth.
+While all compostable items are biodegradable, not all biodegradable items are compostable.

-Compostable packaging breaks down in a backyard composting system (with some exceptions) or a commercial composting facility.
-This is a good alternative for food packaging, as food can often contaminate recyclable containers.
-However, you should never put compostable packaging in your recycling bin as it will contaminate the recycling process.
+That being said, compostable packaging is a good alternative for food packaging, as food residues often contaminate recyclable containers.
+But remember, compostable packaging should never be put in a recycling bin as it can interfere with the recycling process.